pushrocks/smartexpress/readme.md

 ## Usage

 Use TypeScript for best in class instellisense.

+## Contribution

+We are always happy for code contributions.
+If you are not the code contributing type that is ok.
+Still, maintaining Open Source repositories takes considerable time and thought.
+If you like the quality of what we do and our modules are useful to you we would appreciate a little monthly contribution: You can [contribute one time](https://lossless.link/contribute-onetime) or [contribute monthly](https://lossless.link/contribute). :)

 For further information read the linked docs at the top of this readme.